 Macedonia

 Discover the rich history of Macedonia, Iowa, at the Pioneer Trail Museum, which showcases a variety of artifacts including historic photographs, clothing, fossils, and unique memorabilia.
 One of the museum’s oldest treasures is a loom that journeyed across the ocean by sailing ship and then traveled west in a covered wagon.
-Whether or not you have personal ties to Macedonia, this museum offers a fascinating look into life in a small western Iowa town over the years.
-Visits are available by appointment—call (712)-486-2568 or (712)-486-2580 to schedule your tour.

 Rolling Hills Bank